Table of Contents

 We tend to compare cameras, features, and specs to help us navigate or at the very least inform our purchasing decisions.
 And that can be valid at times, but specs are not everything.

-I've talked about this before, but I only upgrade cameras if the changes are significant enough to justify it, if they matter to me and affect my photography process.
+I've talked about this before, but I only upgrade cameras if the changes are significant enough to justify them if they matter to me and affect my photography process.
 If not, then what's the point of getting the shiny new thing?

 Therefore, as I said in the original X100 review, comparing an older camera, in this case, the X-Pro1 to any newer camera and trying to assess it that way is not the way to go, because by default it will be worse than anything else that you pit it against.